john-science/mazelib/README.md

 Like all random-walk algorithms, Wilson's isn't terribly fast.
 However, as UST-based algorithms go, this converges faster than Aldous-Broder.

+Of all the classic maze-generation algorithms, I find this one the messiest to implement.

 ### Maze-Soliving Algorithms

+#### Wall Follower

+###### The Algorithm

+Ideally:

+0. Follow the right wall and you will eventually end up at the end.

+In reality:

+1. Choose a random starting direction.
+2. At each intersection, take the rightmost turn.
+At dead-ends, turn around.
+3. If you have gone more than (H * W) + 2 cells, stop; the maze will not be solved.
+4. Terminate when you reach the end cell.
+5. Prune the extraneous branches from the solution before returning it.

+###### Notes

+It is an interesting phenomenon that this is the easiest possible solution to a maze for the human brain, but the longest and most complicated to code.
+Drunk college kids can use this algorithm to solve corn mazes with ease.
+But problems of geometry that the human mind finds trivial are actually comprised of much logic and understand.

+It should be noted that this algorithm does not solve mazes that are not perfect.

 ## Using the Results